hrushikeshth/slit-arctic/README.md

 # ❆ Snowflake-Arctic dbt Assistant
 This Streamlit app is just small demonstration of a general use-case of the new 🤖 LLM from ❄️ Snowflake called Arctic.
-I'll be updating this or adding new apps for a more specific use-case related to Data Warehousing & Data Modelling functionalities.
-For now, I'm developing this as the participation project for [The Future of AI is Open (Hackathon)](https://arctic-streamlit-hackathon.devpost.com/).
+I'm developing this as the participation project for [The Future of AI is Open (Hackathon)](https://arctic-streamlit-hackathon.devpost.com/).

 ## Getting your own Replicate API token